How to Choose Transportation in Jamaica: A Practical Visitor Guide

 Option Best for Pros Trade-offs

-Private Transfer Families, couples, groups, late arrivals Direct route, predictable timing, more comfort and control Usually costs more than a shared shuttle
+Private Transfer Families, couples, groups, late arrivals Direct route, less waiting, more control, often easier with luggage Usually costs more than a shared shuttle

-Licensed Airport Taxi Flexible travelers, short distances, quick decisions Easy to arrange at official desks, flexible departure Confirm pricing clearly before leaving
+Licensed Airport Taxi Flexible travelers, shorter trips, quick decisions Easy to arrange at official desks, simple departure process Always confirm the exact fare and destination before leaving

-Shared Shuttle Budget travelers, flexible schedules Lower cost per person Multiple stops, longer travel time, fixed schedule
+Shared Shuttle Budget travelers, flexible schedules Lower price per person Multiple stops, longer travel times, less privacy

-• How you’ll communicate if your flight is delayed (WhatsApp, SMS, phone)
+• Which contact method will be used if your flight is delayed

-• What vehicle to expect (type or identifying info)
+• What type of vehicle or identifying details to expect

 Airport pickup on arrival: what to do